 All requests require: `Authorization: Bearer sk_atoll_<key>`

-API keys are generated in **Settings > Members > Add Agent** (for agents) or **Settings > Members > Create API Key** (for integrations).
+API keys are generated in **Agents** (for agents) or **Settings > Members > Create API Key** (for integrations).
 Each key is scoped to one org.
+Store both values as env vars:

-For OpenClaw, prefer skill-scoped config in `~/.openclaw/openclaw.json` over global shell exports:
+For OpenClaw / ClawHub, prefer skill-scoped config in `~/.openclaw/openclaw.json` instead of global shell exports:

 ```json5